-Allied Home Restoration focuses on Hardwood Flooring Installation throughout Genesee, Livingston, and Oakland Counties.
+Allied Home Restoration focuses on Hardwood Flooring Installation throughout Fenton, Holly and Grand Blanc, MI.
 We will bring our mobile showroom to your home, so you are able to compare the different types of hardwood flooring options that are available.

 Allied Home Restoration in Fenton knows when choosing the right hardwood flooring for your home, a number of factors should be considered.
 A few of these factors are: